michaelsnook/climate-action-widget/docs/index.markdown

   props: {
     noLayout: false,
     noStyles: false,
+    locale: 'en', // if your locale is not supported, please get in touch
     view: 'initial', // or: 'search' 'join-group' 'find-action' 'organizer'
     title: 'Get Involved', // use empty string '' for no title
     subtitle: 'Defund Climate Chaos', // use empty string '' for no subtitle